MannLabs/alphatims/README.md

 ## How to contribute

 All contributions are welcome.
 Feel free to post a new issue or clone the repository and create a PR with a new branch.
 For more information see [the Contributors License Agreement](misc/CLA.md)

+---
+## Change log

+The following changes were introduced in AlphaTims's version.

+### 0.2.7

+  * Introduction of changelog